The Evolution of Typing Technology: What's Next for The Future

 The Impact on Society

 The future of typing technology is more than just technological advancements.
 It is also its benefits for the society.
 How will it impact our work habits, communications, and the way we connect?
-Based on my experience, all I can tell is that its impact will be multi faceted.
+Based on my experience, all I can tell is that its impact will be multi-faceted.

 It'll bring forth inclusiveness for people with special needs.
 Technological advancements in the field of BCIs will help create eye-tracking software, allowing folks with disabilities to access and use computers.